 Low-permeability sandstones of the Upper Pennsylvanian (lower Missourian) Cleveland Formation compose major gas-producing reservoirs in the western Anadarko Basin of the northeastern Texas Panhandle.
 Although Cleveland reservoirs had produced >435 Bcf of natural gas as of January 1991 (according to Railroad Commission of Texas reports) and have an estimated 38 Tcf of gas in place, little published information is available on even the basic geology of the unit.
-The topical report on the Bureau's Cleveland study, which was distributed to GRI in November 1992, offers a firm geologic basis for other subregional and field-specific studies of the Cleveland.
+The topical report on the Bureau's Cleveland study, which was distributed to GRI in November 1992, and other publications offer a firm geologic basis for other subregional and field-specific studies of the Cleveland.
+The annotated bibliography lists these reports.